Auto Credit Express vs. Fifth Third Bank: Which offers better auto loans?

 Fifth Third Bank also offers loans through a network of car dealerships — useful if you live outside its service radius but still want a loan from the bank.

 However, though Fifth Third doesn’t list a minimum credit score, they likely set a higher threshold than lenders like Auto Credit Express.
-If you’re doubtful about your ability to qualify for a loan with a traditional lender, it’s likely best to skip applying with Fifth Third, since it doesn’t offer prequalification.
+If you’re doubtful about your ability to qualify for a loan with a traditional lender, it’s likely best to skip applying with Fifth Third.
+It doesn’t offer prequalification.

 Compare more lenders before applying